Hiking With Ben

 The swift-flowing creek was shin-deep and a couple of metres wide.
 It was half-choked with fallen timber, all moss-covered.
 Ferns, grasses, and bushes grew right up to the edge of the banks, hemming in the water.
 Treefern fronds and tree branches reached across overhead.
 Fat vines hung down from so far above that they seemed to drop from the sky.

-The open creek valley provided the first substantial views.
+The creek valley provided the first substantial views.

 What lay beyond the far end of the bridge was concealed by a wall of glossy dark green leaves.
 When I stepped off the bridge and through the foliage I entered a world of darkness and muddy dampness.
 Just past the bridge was a minor branch of the creek running across the forest floor, well above the level of the main creek.
 It wasn’t deep, but I was glad of my boots and gaiters.

 The forest next to the creek consisted mostly of treeferns.
 Their fronds were so dense that it was as dark as night beneath them, making it hard to see where I was stepping.
-I kept fairly close to the creek where it was a bit brighter.
+I kept close to the creek where it was a bit brighter, and followed it up to the remains of the small weir once used to supply the aqueduct.
 The wet ground gave off a rich earthy smell.
 To my right a bank rose up steeply, a few metres high.
 I scrambled up to find an open shelf cut into the hillside, the remains of an old timber tramway formation2.

 Heading up the side of the valley towards the old tramway formation.

-This was one of the areas where navigation can be difficult.
-The route I take along the creek makes it fairly easy to stay on course.
-But it seems that the course of the original track, now marked with a few tapes, headed straight uphill away from the creek, climbing through the forest to reach the old tramway further back.
+The course of the original track, now marked with a few tapes, heads straight uphill from the bridge, climbing through the forest to reach the old tramway further back from where I was.
 The first time I came here I followed the tapes and got temporarily lost by continuing too far uphill.
 But I wasn’t the first to do so: I discovered a machete next to a log in a small clearing.

-I walked along the tramway and soon reached a wider flat space cut out of the hillside3, just above the creek.
-At the far end a massive mountain ash had long ago fallen across the track, leaving only a small gap underneath.
+I walked along the tramway and reached a wider flat space cut out of the hillside3, right above the creek.
+At the far end a massive mountain ash had long ago fallen across the track, leaving a small gap underneath.
 Nailed to its trunk and pointing downwards was a red arrow.

 Timber and Trees

-The gap below the log was just big enough to crawl through.
-The underside of the log was slimy.
-The ground underneath it was muddy, as always, and on the far side it was running with water.
+The gap below the log was barely big enough to crawl through.
+The log’s underside was slimy, and the ground beneath it muddy.
+On the far side the track was running with water.
 It was a messy operation squeezing underneath, with both me and my pack getting smeared with mud.
 I must have been quite a sight when I rode home later.

 The creek valley now came into its own.
-There was no track, and no need for one.
-Close by on the left was the creek in its stony bed.
+There was no track, but no need for one.
+Close by on the left the creek flowed in its stony bed.
 On the right the forest swept up the steep side of the valley.
 In between was enough space for enjoyable walking, and without a path I was free to wander wherever I wanted.

 The valley felt enclosed, and not just by the hillsides, but also by the roof-like canopy far above, supported by tree trunk pillars.
 Within this living hall there was a whole forest of smaller trees and ferns.
 The sense of being inside something was heightened where the brightness of the outside world broke through the foliage, accentuating the darkness within.